-Smoke the wings for one hour, then baste with the bourbon BBQ sauce.
+Smoke the wings for one hour, then baste them with the bourbon BBQ sauce.
 Smoke them for an additional 1/2 hour, then turn the wings on the tray and generously brush the other side with the bourbon BBQ sauce.

 Allow the wings to smoke for another hour, then brush again with the bourbon BBQ sauce.
 After another 1/2 hour check the temperature of the wings to see if they are done.
 You should use a good quality instant-read meat thermometer.
 I love my ThermoWorks instant-read thermometer for just this type of thing.
-Remember you are cooking to temperature, not a time.
+Remember you are cooking to temperature, not time.

 You are looking for an internal temperature of 165 degrees F or more.
 If you are not quite there allow the wings to smoke for another 30 – 45 minutes and check the temperature again.